 Thursday 6 December 2018, Kings Arms, High Street Cookham at 7pm.

-The MAC Christmas dinner is at the Kings Arms in Cookham this year.
-The food order has now been placed and all bookings are now closed.
+The MAC Christmas dinner was held at the Kings Arms in Cookham this year.

 Friday 16 November 2018 at 7pm

 Quiz night and fish and chips

 As in previous years, the ever popular quiz night was closely contested.
 Forty two people somehow squeezed into the club house to form 7 teams (made of a mixture of club members, friends and family), and pick their wits against the each other and the quiz master Competition was fierce, as teams tried to work out which celebrities were dead or alive, population sizes of countries, sports records etc.